mincho-js/mincho/README.md

 while the semantic hierarchy uses meaningful names like `.error { color: red; }`.

 Due to these characteristics, the methods of achieving goals also differ.
-For example, what if we need to create various designs with the same content, [as CSS Zen Garden](https://csszengarden.com/pages/alldesigns/)?
+For example, what if we need to create various designs with the same content, like [as CSS Zen Garden](https://csszengarden.com/pages/alldesigns/)?

 The visual approach would keep the CSS fixed but change the HTML to achieve the goal,
 while the semantic approach would keep the HTML the same but change the CSS to achieve the goal.